Iotic-Labs/iotics-host-lib/README.md

 Having created a working example using the cookiecutter, you could now obviously alter the generated code to integrate with your own data sources.

-eate a new Iotics Connector with Cookiecutter
+## Create a new Iotics Connector with Cookiecutter

 ### Requirements